MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-mg2d.md

 The **Draw** method is called in the **Draw** method of Game1.cs, and is used to draw the sprite in the game window.

 ## User input and animation
 Now we have the SpriteClass built, we’ll use it to create two new game objects, The first is an avatar that the player can control with the arrow keys and the space bar.
-The second is an object that the player must avoid
+The second is an object that the player must avoid.

 ### 1. Get the textures
 For the player’s avatar we’re going to use Microsoft’s very own ninja cat, riding on his trusty t-rex.
 [Click here to download the image](https://github.com/Microsoft/Windows-appsample-get-started-mg2d/blob/master/MonoGame2D/Content/ninja-cat-dino.png).